-In a perfect world, everyone will be using the same system or measurements to not only track performance, but also quality compliance.
-In other words, when compared to legal standards and industry regulations, do you have some indicator to ensure you comply?
+In a perfect world, everyone would use the same system or measurements to not only track performance, but also quality compliance.
+When compared to legal standards and industry regulations, do you have indicators to ensure you comply?

-One important reason to know these KPIs is that insurers use them to track the performance of restoration companies and award work to those vendors that score well on these metrics.
+One important reason to know and use KPIs is that insurers use them to rate restoration companies and award work to those vendors that score well.
 Why?
-Because these KPIs allow insurers to better track the efficiency of the work being performed.
+Because KPIs allow insurers to better track the efficiency of the work being performed.
 Also, they serve to help shorten the claim lifecycle and control claim costs.

-So, if you’re wondering how you can get a bigger slice of the claims pie, you should start by looking at these KPIs.
-When choosing whom to award restoration jobs to, carriers are not only going to make a judgment call based on your reputation for getting work done on time and on budget.
-They are also going to look at your data.
+If you’re wondering how you can get a bigger slice of the claims pie, you should start by looking at your KPIs.
+When choosing whom to award restoration jobs to, carriers are not only going to make a judgment call based on your reputation for getting work done on time and on budget—they are also going to look at your data.
 Will you be ready?

-Each one of these measures of performance should be laid out in the Service Level Agreement contract that is signed by the restoration company who does the job.
+Each measure of performance should be laid out in the Service Level Agreement contract that is signed by the restoration company who does the job.
 This means the restorer needs to complete each particular service requirement within a predetermined time period.
-By having a time component tethered to most service requirements, insurers can use these KPIs to measure performance and efficiency.
+By having a time component tethered to most service requirements, insurers can use KPIs to measure performance and efficiency.

-Being “compliant” goes beyond just understanding how insurance carriers are measuring your restoration company’s performance.
+Being compliant goes beyond just understanding how insurance carriers are measuring your restoration company’s performance.
 It’s about adhering and completing those requirements in real-time.
-Plus, without a reliable system for accurately tracking and reporting the completion of these tasks, it can be challenging to manage KPIs efficiently.
+Plus, without a reliable system for accurately tracking and reporting the completion of tasks, it can be challenging to manage KPIs efficiently.